FusionComputingLab/freegsnke/README.md

 ## Contributing

-We welcome contributions including <u>bug fixes</u> or <u>new feature requests</u> for FreeGSNKE.
+We welcome contributions including bug fixes or new feature requests for FreeGSNKE.
 To do this, the first step is to consider opening an issue on the project's homepage.

 **If the issue is a bug**:
 - Make sure you're using the latest version of the code as the bug might have been squashed in later releases.